Signs of a Bad Realtor for Home Sellers

 Not all agents are like this, but it is worth knowing the strategies such real estate agents use, so you can spot them and steer clear of those agents who are not worth your commission.

-Keep in mind all of these things are legal, but that doesn’t make them right for you!
+Keep in mind all of these things are legal, but that doesn’t make them suitable for you!
 In fact, it is quite the opposite.

 There is a significant percentage of agents who will go out of their way to do “the right thing.”
-There are also others who are more concerned about their income than what’s best for their clients.
+Others are more concerned about their income than what’s best for their clients.